polysyllabic/chaos/docs/installation.md

 # Installing and Updating Twitch Controls Chaos
-The TCC engine requires a Raspberry Pi 4 or 5 running a 32-bit kernel.
+The TCC engine has been confirmed on a Raspberry Pi 4 running a 32-bit kernel.
 Other setups may work, but the device will need the appropriate hardware.

 ## Configuring the Pi